cwu155/MKS21X-FinalProject/README.md

              - Modified divide to be able to work on strings with a single variable
 # January 8th
              - Created calculator class
+#January 10th
+             -Implemented RealNumbers functions into Calculator class and added instructions to run the functions